 Welcome to join our festivals on flowers, music, fireworks, lanterns, dragon boats, hot springs, hungry-ghost worships, round-the-island cycling tours, international marathons and more.
 These festivals are held one after another throughout a year.
 No matter you visit Taipei in what season, there are always fun events to be enjoyed.

 You can find expressions of the country's rich and varied arts on every street and lane, and in the lives of the people.
 And every part of Taiwan - north, center, south, and east, and even the offshore islands - presents its own unique local characteristics, profoundly different yet centered on a common cultural core.
 This is the source of Taiwan's magnetic allure.

-Xinyi CBD is the heart of Taipei.
+The Web Conference 2020 will take place in Xinyi CBD, the diamond area of Taipei.
 You can have a relaxed walk, biking or indulge yourself in world-class dining and shopping services here.
-There are several world-class hotels, charming bed-and-breakfast places and budget-friendly hostels around this area.
-We sincerely suggest you visiting the travel booking website of your choice, or talk to your local travel agency.
+We sincerely suggest you staying at our conference hotel, Grand Hyatt Taipei, for your coming visit to Taipei.

 International Arrival and Departure

 Currently there are four international airports in Taiwan, and two of them are in the northern Taiwan: Taiwan Taoyuan International Airport (TPE) and Taipei Songshan Airport (TSA).
 There are direct flights that go to the world’s major countries, making Taiwan’s international aerial transport system a highly convenient one.